 It was built in this place not because President Companys passed that road but because it was a good location, wider and more accessible than the Coll de Lli where Companys actually passed.
 The monument is also easily reached from the Vajol, by car it is a few minutes.

 THE JONQUERA.
 CARRER MAJOR, 43-47

-Museu Memorial de l'Exili A visit to the Exile Memorial Museum (MUME), inaugurated in December 2007, can be a good starting or ending point of this route.
+Museu Memorial de l'Exili A visit to the Exile Memorial Museum (MUME), inaugurated in December 2007, can be a good starting or ending point for this route.